Copyright © Macdonald Hotels & Resorts 2025

 FUTURE STEPS

-Macdonald Hotels believes in increased transparency in how businesses are playing their part in preventing slavery and human trafficking.
-We will continue to monitor the effectiveness of our compliance programme and take necessary steps to address any instances of slavery and human trafficking on an ongoing basis.
-We will publish an updated Modern Slavery Act Transparency Statement in each financial year.
+Macdonald Hotels believes in increased transparency in businesses’ response to the prevention of slavery and human trafficking.
+We will continue to monitor the effectiveness of our compliance programme and take necessary steps to promptly address any concerns or instances of slavery and human trafficking on an ongoing basis, as well as proactively making improvements to our compliance programme, and regularly risk assessing our business operations.